 Material Culture and Historic House Curatorship

-History and Memory of the American Revolution
+Public History of the American Revolution

-Additional courses offered previously:
+Additional courses offered previously at Villanova University:

 - U.S. Gilded Age and Progressive Era (undergraduate and graduate)